nikitavoloboev/data/programming-languages/javascript/js-libraries/js-libraries.md

 - [flattie](https://github.com/lukeed/flattie) - Tiny (203B) and fast utility to flatten an object with customizable glue.
 - [Zoomist](https://github.com/cotton123236/zoomist) - JavaScript library for zooming image.
 - [canvas-capture](https://github.com/amandaghassaei/canvas-capture) - Record the canvas as an image, mp4 video, or GIF from the browser.
+- [hardtack](https://github.com/alik0211/hardtack) - Ultra-light library for working with cookies in JavaScript.

 ## Links